 - Female candidates with strong academic records

-- Female candidates who receive an offer of admission in one of the following programmes:
+- Female candidates who apply to and receive an offer of admission in one of the following programmes:

 - Applicants who apply for the BI Presidential Scholarship and the MSc International Scholarship will also be considered for this scholarship.
 A separate scholarship application letter is not required.